denten-books/plain-text/1-chapter.md

 and a trigger.
 I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, the servers that belong to one of the world's largest purveyors of literature are shared by also by air traffic control the National Security Administration.
+Today, the servers that belong to one of the world's largest purveyors of literature are shared also by air traffic control the National Security Administration.

 In these conditions we---humanists, historians, philologists---must reconsider the easy relationship we had with the material conditions of textuality.
 The